 - Bank account number

-2.2.
-Personal data collected automatically
+2.2 Personal data collected by automated means:

 - Time, frequency and duration of use